tomreece/pucauto/README.md

 1. Clone this repository with `git clone https://github.com/tomreece/pucauto.git` or download the [latest release](https://github.com/tomreece/pucauto/archive/master.zip).
 1. Open Terminal.
-1. Go to the Pucauto folder you just cloned or downloaded.
+1. Go to the Pucauto folder you just cloned or downloaded with `cd /path/to/pucauto`
 1. Run `sudo pip install -r requirements.txt` and enter your system password when prompted.